italo2v/my-custom-app/README.md

  As an example It's by default coitaining a configuration data of a personal finance application and some reports were also configured.

 Version 1.0.1
-Some bugs were fixed: group by period in reports and negative exponent in calculating cell values.
+Some bugs were fixed: group by period in reports and negative exponent in cell values calculation.